 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Fund are described in Note 2 to the financial statements.
+The significant accounting policies used by Dukes County Pooled OPEB Trust Fund are described in Note 2 to the financial statements.

-No new accounting policies were adopted and the application of existing policies was not changed during 2021.
+No new accounting policies were adopted and the application of existing policies was not changed during 2023.

-We noted no transactions entered into by the Fund during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by the entity during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.